Oneflow-Inc/oneflow-documentation/en/docs/cookies/oneflow2onnnx.md

 from oneflow_onnx.oneflow2onnx.util import convert_to_onnx_and_check
 ```

 To build a static graph model using a dynamic graph model.
-For details, refer to: [Static Graph Module nn.Graph](../basics/08_nn_graph.md)
+For details, refer to: [Static Graph Interface: nn.Graph](../basics/08_nn_graph.md)

 ```python
 class ResNet34Graph(nn.Graph):